brad-dallin/laptopchemistry/docs/_methods/2025-03-29-query-chembl-approved-small-molecule-drugs.md

 ---
 layout: post
-title: Query Chembl for Approved Small Molecule Drugs
+title: Query ChEMBL for Approved Small Molecule Drugs
 author: Brad Dallin
 catagories: methods
 ---

-I wanted to document some of my learnings by building a SQL query that retrives the chemical structures and data from the Chembl database.
-Prior to running, I already downloaded the Chembl database and hosted it locally using the Postgres App for Mac.
+I wanted to document some of my learnings by building a SQL query that retrieves the chemical structures and data from the ChEMBL database.
+Prior to running, I already downloaded the ChEMBL database and hosted it locally using the Postgres App for Mac.

-Instructions for downloading the Chembl database can be found [here](https://chembl.gitbook.io/chembl-interface-documentation/downloads) and installation instructions for Postgres App [here](https://postgresapp.com).
-Link to the Jupyter Notebook I used can be found [here](https://github.com/brad-dallin/laptopchemistry/blob/main/notebooks/qry_chembl_approved_small_molecule_drugs.ipynb).
+Instructions for downloading the ChEMBL database can be found [here](https://chembl.gitbook.io/chembl-interface-documentation/downloads) and installation instructions for Postgres App [here](https://postgresapp.com).

 ### **1. Import modules**

-I prefer working with the pandas and adbc_driver_postgresql modules for Postgres queries and dataframes.
+I prefer working with the adbc_driver_postgresql and pandas modules for Postgres queries and dataframes.
 By default, pandas truncates the number of columns printed.
 I adjusted the max column setting to print all columns.

 ```python
 # Import modules